About "Indicators for non-communicable diseases"

 In 2016, the Norwegian Institute of Public Health was commissioned by the Ministry of Health and Care Services to collaborate with the Norwegian Directorate of Health on developing indicators for NCDs in connection with reporting on the global and national NCD strategy.

-In response, the Norwegian Institute of Public Health established a National NCD Indicator Group that also forms the editorial team for this web publication.
-The group comprises representatives from: the Norwegian Directorate of Health, the Norwegian University of Science and Technology (NTNU)/the Health Survey in Nord Trøndelag (HUNT), The University of Tromsø (UiT) - The Arctic University of Norway/The Tromsø Study, the University of Bergen (UiB), Haukeland University Hospital, the Norwegian School of Sport Sciences and the Norwegian Institute of Public Health.
+In response, the Norwegian Institute of Public Health established a National NCD Indicator Group.
+The group comprises representatives from: the Norwegian Directorate of Health, NTNU –Norwegian University of Science and Technology and HUNT – the Trøndelag Health Survey , UiT The Arctic University of Norway and The Tromsø Study, the University of Bergen (UiB), Haukeland University Hospital, the Norwegian School of Sport Sciences and the Norwegian Institute of Public Health.

 The group has identified data sources for the NCD indicators provided by WHO, as well as other relevant indicators for Norway and has quality assured and coordinated the data sources that cover each individual indicator.
 This work is summarised in the report Development of Indicators for NCDs in connection with Reporting on the Global and National NCD Strategy.

-The group obtains individually summarised statistics for different indicators from registries and health surveys and in so doing contributes to enabling the Ministry of Health and Care Services to report on the different indicators both nationally and internationally.
+The indicators consist mainly of simple summarised statistics from registries and health surveys, thus enabling the Ministry of Health and Care Services to report on the different indicators both nationally and internationally.